Mfern10/Webserver-API/README.md

 5. ```flask db seed```
 6. ```flask run```
 7. Open insomnia/hoppscotch/postman or preferred application and use localhost:6666 as this is the port set in .flaskenv
+8. flaskenv_sample has the required fields that need to be created to run the application.